squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

 gpasswd -a proxy winbindd_priv
 ```

-> - ⚠️ on Debian an Ubuntu systems there may also be a
+> - :warning: on Debian an Ubuntu systems there may also be a
     `/var/lib/samba/winbindd_privileged` directory created by the
     winbind and ntlm_auth tools with root ownership.
 The group of that
     folder needs to be changed to match the